galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 {: .hands_on}

 After the mapping, we have the information on where the reads are located on the reference genome.
 We also know how well they were mapped.

-The next step in the RNA-Seq data analysis is quantification of expression level of the genomic features (gene, transcript, exons, ...) to be able then to compare several samples for the different expression analysis.
-The quantification consist into taking each known genomic feature (*e.g.* gene) of the reference genome and then counting how many reads are mapped on this genomic feature.
-So, in this step, we start with an information per mapped reads to end with an information per genomic feature.
+The next step in RNA-Seq data analysis is quantification of the number of reads mapped to genomic features (genes, transcripts, exons, ...).

 > ### {% icon comment %} Comment
 >
-> The quantification depends on the definition of the genomic features of the reference genome, and then on the annotations.
-We strongly recommend you to use an annotation corresponding to the same version of the reference genome you used for the mapping.
+> The quantification depends on both the reference genome (the fasta file) and its associated annotations (the GTF file).
+It is extremely important to use an annotation file that corresponds to the same version of the reference genome you used for the mapping (e.g. `dm6` here), as the chromosomal coordinates of genes are usually different amongst different reference genome versions.
 {: .comment}

-To identify exons that are regulated by the *Pasilla* gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion and control samples.
+To identify exons that are regulated by the *Pasilla* gene, we need to identify genes and exons which are differentially expressed between samples with PS gene depletion (treated) and control (untreated) samples.
-In this tutorial, we will then analyze the differential gene expression, but also the differential exon usage.
+In this tutorial, we will then analyze the differential gene expression and also the differential exon usage.

-Did mapping exercise work for you?
+Did the mapping exercise work for you?
 Great! :tada:

 # Analysis of the differential gene expression

-We will first investigate the differential gene expression to identify which genes are impacted by the *Pasilla* gene depletion
+We will first investigate the differential gene expression to identify which genes are impacted by the *Pasilla* gene depletion.

 ## Count the number of reads per annotated gene